Scroll directly below to read about Elva (Studio Director & Head Teacher) and the Administrative Assistants

 “Learning music goes beyond understanding the staff and music symbols”.
 Her goal is for all students to be completely familiar with the instruments they play, to be able to perceive music with their ears, and to be able to create their own music with their hearts.

 Jamie began playing the piano at the age of four and has been teaching piano since 2017.
-Jamie enjoys teaching music because she likes to help other people with her musical skills and knowledge.
-She passed AMEB Piano Grade 8 examination at the age of 14.
-Jamie has completed Bachelor of Music and Master of Music (Performance Teaching) at the University of Melbourne, achieving First Class Honours.
-She is currently studying Master of Teaching (Secondary) at the Australian Catholic University [ACU].
+She enjoys teaching music because she likes to help other people with her musical skills and knowledge.
+Jamie passed AMEB Piano Grade 8 examination at the age of 14, and has completed Bachelor of Music and Master of Music (Performance Teaching) at the University of Melbourne, achieving First Class Honours.
+She has also studied Master of Teaching (Secondary) at the Australian Catholic University.

-Jamie’s biggest strengths as a musician and person are her capacities for problem solving and her razor–sharp attention to detail.
-Her teaching style is holistic, in that it is important to her to learn about her students both as musicians and as human beings, and to foster a positive student–teacher relationship.
-Jamie’s future goals as an educator include teaching violin and harpsichord, and completing a Doctor of Philosophy degree.
+Jamie’s biggest strengths as a musician and person are her capacities for problem solving and her razor–sharp attention to details.
+Her teaching style is holistic, in that it is important to her to learn about her students both as musicians and human beings, and to foster a positive student–teacher relationship.
 Jamie has also been active as a composer and piano accompanist since 2020 and 2021 respectively.

 Nick has been playing the electric bass and guitar for 31 years and has been teaching for the last 16.
 He received his Bachelor of Arts in Music in 1998 from Southern Cross University.
 He has performed in a vast array of different bands from Blues to Rock to Jazz to Funk.
 Nick has a deep passion for education and prides himself on his ability to balance fun and discipline during his lessons.
 Nick has an intuitive understanding of different learning styles and knows how to motivate students in a safe and comfortable environment.